amitjavilaventura/amitjavilaventura/README.md

 Currently, I work at the [Institut Josep Carreras (IJC)](https://www.carrerasresearch.org/en/) in the Regulatory Genomics group.
 Previously, I was a bioinformatician working in Epigenetics at the [Istituto Europeo di Oncologia (IEO)](https://www.research.ieo.it/).

 I am interested in the (computational) study of small RNAs and the mechanisms of gene regulation in animals.
-I am also attracted for omics data analysis to support experimental research, and I am eager to learn a bit of programming, specially in R and Python.
+I am also attracted for omics data analysis to support experimental research.

 If you use one of my repositories, please cite it and give me a star.